PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: Experiments

 \subsection{Self-attention is not useful}

-Attention plays an important role in human perception.
-It allows human brain to selectively concentrate on information meaningful to perceive tasks, while ignoring other irrelative information.
-Since it was introduced to the deep learning~\cite{bahdanau2014neural}, the attention mechanism has became one of the most valuable breakthroughs in the community and significantly boosts a variety of AI tasks ranging from NLP~\cite{vaswani2017attention} to CV~\cite{zhang2018self} domains.
+Attention mechanism plays an important role in human perception.
+It allows human brains to selectively concentrate on information meaningful to perceive tasks, while ignoring other irrelative information.
+Since it was introduced to deep learning~\cite{bahdanau2014neural}, attention mechanism has become one of the most valuable breakthroughs in the community and significantly boosts a variety of AI tasks ranging from NLP~\cite{vaswani2017attention} to CV~\cite{zhang2018self} domains.

-Self-attention (SA) has been reported to be able to generate high-quality images when incorporating with GANs~\cite{zhang2018self}.
+Among many attention models, self-attention (SA) has been reported to be able to generate high-quality images when incorporating GANs~\cite{zhang2018self}.
 Thus, in this paper, we explore to leverage the SA module to improve PSGAN.
-The experimental results are illustrated in Table~\ref{lable:differentconfigs}, from which we can see that on the QB and WV-2 images, the PSGAN+SA obtains satisfactory performance.
-It has a comparable spatial quality to the original PSGAN.
-The GF-1 and GF-2 images are challenges to the self-attention.
-All metrics are much poor than the PSGAN except for the Q4 on the GF-2.
-PSGAN+SA works slightly worse.
+Following \cite{zhang2018self}, the non-local model~\cite{wang2018non} is adopted to introduce self-attention to our PSGAN.
+To be specific, the self-attention module is added into the 9th layer of the generator and the last layer of the discriminator.
+The experimental results are illustrated in Table~\ref{lable:differentconfigs}, from which we can see that on the QB and WV-2 images, PSGAN+SA performs much better than PSGAN+BN, however, still worse than the original PSGAN.
+Although the CC and sCC on WV-2 images, the Q$_4$ on GF-2 and WV-2 images are satisfactory to an extent, SA is not welcome in our models.